sahasrarjn/cs725-2022-assignment/README.md

 3. Your final submission should be a .tar.gz bundle of a directory organized exactly as described in the [Submission Instructions](#submission-instructions).
 Submissions that do not strictly adhere to this structure will be penalized.
 4. Successful completion of the assignment would include: (A) Submitting <your-roll-number>.tar.gz on Moodle and (B) Having your roll number appear on the Kaggle leaderboard.
 It is sufficient for one of your team members to make the submission and represent your team on the leaderboard.

-## Implement a Feedforward Neural Network using NumPy
+## Implement a Feedforward Neural Network using Python
 This assignment will familiarize you with training and evaluating feedforward neural networks.
 You will work on a regression task where you will have to predict the release year of a song from a set of timbre-based audio features extracted from the song.
 This consists of a year range between 1922 to 2011.
 (More details about this corpus are available [here](https://archive.ics.uci.edu/ml/datasets/yearpredictionmsd).)
 Click [here](https://www.kaggle.com/competitions/cs725-2022-assignment-regression/data) to download the training, development and test sets from Kaggle.

 ## Dataset Information